-In addition to the above security practices, Stanford University would like to recommend an extra step for public-access computers, including public computer kiosks, and computers in classrooms, labs, and libraries.
-We recommend installing a product called Deep Freeze.
+As an extra step for public-access computers, including public computer kiosks, and computers in classrooms, labs, and libraries, Stanford University recommends installing a product called Deep Freeze.

 When Deep Freeze is installed, every time that computer is restarted, the system boots up with a "pristine system.”
 All system changes, software installations, and saved files are permanently deleted after each restart.
 All systems are configured to restart automatically once a day, and also after a set specified amount of idle time.

-The most important fact to remember about this software is that users are unable to store files on the local hard disk of those computers, so any files that need saving should be saved in other ways (encrypted external drive, Stanford Medicine Box, etc.).
+Deep Freeze prevents users from storing files on the local hard disk of those computers, so any files that need saving should be saved in other ways (encrypted external drive, Stanford Medicine Box, etc.).